instructure/instructure-ui/packages/ui-overlays/src/Overlay/README.md

 ---
 <Guidelines>
   <Figure recommendation="a11y" title="Accessibility">
-    <FigureItem>Ensure content behind the overlay is hidden from users so they cannot navigate to it when using keyboard navigation and screen readers</FigureItem>
+    <Figure.Item>Ensure content behind the overlay is hidden from users so they cannot navigate to it when using keyboard navigation and screen readers</Figure.Item>
-    <FigureItem>Dismissable with the ESC key</FigureItem>
+    <Figure.Item>Dismissable with the ESC key</Figure.Item>
   </Figure>
 </Guidelines>
 ```